tkupka/ad-growatt/README.md

 v.03 August 14.
 2023: Control of "Grid first, discharge power" implemented together with other improvements, eg. more robustnness when saving; now retrying 5 times, if theres's a problem with Growatt server.
 Remember to update the Lovelace card with the code below.

 v.04 September 19.
-2023: Charge power setting added, thanks to Jasperwolsing.
+2023: Charge power setting added, thanks to Jasperwolsing (added getting charge power on top of the Jasperwolsing change).
 Services adgw_battery_first_on and adgw_battery_first_off added to control the battery first state on/off from scripts.

 # Lovelace card
 ```